 To assure that the fill material placed on the beach was adequately assessed by the borrow area investigation and design, the Engineer will conduct assessments of the sediment as follows:

 1. Post-construction sampling of each acceptance section and testing of the fill material will be conducted to verify that the sediment placed on the beach meets the expected criteria/characteristics provided from the geotechnical investigation and borrow area design process.
-Upon completion of an acceptance section of constructed beach, will collect two (2) duplicate sand samples at each Department reference monument profile line to quantitatively assess the grain size distribution, moist Munsell color, shell content, and silt content for compliance.
+The Permittee will collect two (2) duplicate sand samples at the berm every 1,000 feet, preferably at the FDEP reference monument profile line to quantitatively assess the grain size distribution, moist Munsell color, shell content, and silt content for compliance.
 The Engineer will collect the sediment samples of a minimum of 1 U.S. pint (at least 200 grams) each from the bottom of a test hole 6 to 18 inches deep within the limits of the constructed berm.
 The Engineer will visually assess grain size, Munsell color, shell content, and silt content of the material by handling the fill material to ensure that it is predominantly sand, and further to note the physical characteristics.
 The Engineer will note the existence of any layering or rocks within the test hole.
 One sample will be sent for laboratory analysis while the other sample will be archived by the Permittee.
 All samples and laboratory test results will be labeled with the Project name, FDEP Reference Monument Profile Line designation, State Plane (X,Y) Coordinate location, date sample was obtained, and "Construction Berm Sample.”

-2. All samples will be evaluated for visual attributes (Munsell color and shell content), sieved in accordance with the applicable sections of ASTM D422-63 (Standard Test Method for Particle-Size Analysis of Soils), ASTM D1140 (Standard Test Method for Amount of Material in Soils Finer than No. 200 Sieve), and ASTM D2487 (Classification of Soils for Engineering Purposes), and analyzed for carbonate content.
-The samples will be sieved using the following U.S. Standard Sieve Numbers: 3/4”, 5/8”, 3.5, 4, 5, 7, 10, 14, 18, 25, 35, 45, 60, 80, 120, 170, and 230.
+2. All samples will be evaluated for visual attributes (Munsell color and shell content), sieved in accordance with the applicable sections of ASTM D422-63 (Standard Test Method for Particle-Size Analysis of Soils), ASTM D1140 (Standard Test Method for Amount of Material in Soils Finer than No. 200 Sieve), and ASTM D2487 (Classification of Soils for Engineering Purposes), and selected samples will be analyzed for carbonate content.
+The samples will be sieved using the following U.S. Standard Sieve Numbers: 3/4”, 5/8”, 7/16”, 5/16”, 3.5, 4, 5, 7, 10, 14, 18, 25, 35, 45, 60, 80, 120, 170, 200 and 230.
 Testing shall be performed by a USACE-validated laboratory.

 3. A summary table of the sediment samples and test results for the sediment compliance parameters shall accompany the complete set of laboratory testing results.
 The column headings will include: Sample Number; Mean Grain Size (mm); Sorting Value; Silt Content (%); Shell Content (%); Munsell Color Value; and a column stating whether each sample MET or FAILED the compliance values found in Table 1.
 The sediment testing results will be certified by a P.E or P.G. from the testing laboratory.
 A statement of how the placed fill material compares to the sediment analysis and volume calculations from the sand search investigation and borrow area design shall be included in the sediment testing results report.
 USACE will submit sediment testing results and analysis report to the Department within 90 days following beach construction.